Achenbach Graphic Arts Council (AGAC)

 General benefits for the AGAC member and one guest

 General benefits for the AGAC member

-Upper-category AGAC members enjoy the added benefits, of invitations to a series of exclusive small group events such as discussion evenings in private homes, visits to private collections, meetings with artists, and print preview parties—all providing opportunities for socializing and sharing with other collector members.
+Upper-category AGAC members enjoy the added benefits of invitations to a series of exclusive small group events such as discussions in private homes, visits to private collections, meetings with artists, and print preview parties—all providing opportunities for socializing and sharing with other collector members.

-All Basic member benefits, plus invitations to special events such as discussions in member homes, visits to private collections, museum galas and priority admission to limited attendance events.
+All Basic member benefits, plus invitations to special events such as gatherings in member homes, visits to private collections, museum galas, and priority admission to limited attendance events.

-All of the above benefits plus a special evening each year with the Fine Arts Museum curator of prints and drawings, as well as other scholars and artists.
-Donors will also receive a letter of introduction to another museum's Department of Prints and Drawings.
+All of the above benefits plus donors will also receive a letter of introduction to another museum's Department of Prints and Drawings.

 All the above Basic through Donor membership benefits, as well as a range of activities designed specifically for new and emerging collectors of any age who are interested in, or in the process of, creating a personal collection of artwork on paper.

 All the above benefits plus a private curatorial consultation.
 Patrons will also receive two letters of introduction to another museum's Department of Prints & Drawings.

 Please download our membership application form and return it with your check or credit card details.
 You also may call the AGAC office at 415.750.3676.